Olav Kallenberg: Biography

 Kallenberg was born in Gothenburg, Sweden, but grew up in Stockholm, where he attended the KTH (Royal Institute of Technology), division of Technical Physics, graduating with honors as a civil engineer.
 In 1966 he got a masters degree (then about equivalent to a present Ph.D.) in probability theory (belonging to the division of Mathematical Statistics at KTH) under the direction of Carl-Gustav Esseen.
 After a few years as a full-time university lecturer and industry consultant, he joined the Mathematics Department at Chalmers University of Technology, in Gothenburg, where he got his Ph.D. in 1972 on a thesis on Random Measures, under the direction of Peter Jagers and inspired by his work.
 (For administrative purposes only, Kallenberg appears to have been under Harald Bergström.)
 An extended version of the thesis was later published by Akademie-Verlag and Academic Press, and appeared in four editions, 1975-86.
-After graduation, Kallenberg stayed at Chalmers University on various post-doctoral positions, apart from year-long visits to Chapel Hill 1973-74 and Vancouver 1978-79.
-In 1985 he was appointed as Professor at Uppsala University, succeeding Carl-Gustav Esseen, which caused him automatically to lose his position in Gothenburg.
+After graduation, Kallenberg stayed at Chalmers University on various post-doctoral positions, apart from year-long visits to Chapel Hill 1973–74 and Vancouver 1978–79.
+In 1985 he was appointed as Professor at Uppsala University, succeeding Esseen, which caused him automatically to lose his position in Gothenburg.
 However, due to a crisis in the Swedish house market, he couldn't afford his move to Uppsala, which is why he chose instead to move to the United States.
 In 1986 he was appointed as a tenured Professor of Mathematics at Auburn University.
 In 2018 he retired as an Emeritus Professor of Mathematics, to focus on his research, professional writing, and international travel.